q6s/custom-homepage/README.md

 # custom-homepage
 Custom homepage for a browser.
+Set your browser's homepage to https://home.benny.fun/.